Greetings my friends and welcome back Rushland Boy, having more fun than a human being should be allowed to have.

 It really is worth it.

-But this business about about qualifications when you talk about how people determine who they think qualified to be president of the United States, contrast, if you will, conservatives and liberals.
+When you talk about how people determine who they think is qualified to be president of the United States, contrast, if you will, conservatives and liberals.

 Liberals can be bought off with a speech.

-Doesn't matter what the speech says, if the speech has a cadence, if it has great oratory, if it excites the emotions, it doesn't matter the content.
+If the speech has a cadence, if it has great oratory, if it excites the emotions, it doesn't matter the content.

-In fact, in the politico today on their website, there is a long story filled with quotes from anonymous Republicans and anonymous McCain staffers lamenting how bad the speech was delivered on Tuesday night in New Orleans, how good it looked on paper.
+In fact, in the Politico today on their website, there is a long story filled with quotes from anonymous Republicans and anonymous McCain staffers lamenting how bad the speech was delivered on Tuesday night in New Orleans, how good it looked on paper.

 The words were perfect.